kronostechnologies/standards/style/stylelint-scss-config/README.md

 This project hosts Equisoft's [stylelint](https://stylelint.io/) configuration for SASS.

+Because this package comes with its own [stylelint](https://stylelint.io) dependency, your project only needs this package.
+It doesn't need to have [stylelint](https://stylelint.io) as a dependency.

 ## Versioning

 The versioning of this project respects [semver](https://semver.org/).
 That means your project's package.json can caret (`^`) import it.